Em-Deesha/docker-fullstack-app/README.md

-# Docker Full-Stack Application
+# 🐳 Docker Full-Stack Application

-A simple full-stack application with React frontend and Node.js backend, containerized with Docker and orchestrated with Docker Compose.
+A complete full-stack application with React frontend and Node.js backend, containerized with Docker and orchestrated with Docker Compose.

 ## 🏗️ Architecture